Hasan ibn Ali: Mutiny

 While the vanguard was awaiting his arrival in Maskin, Hasan faced a mutiny at his military camp near al-Mada'in.
 Among the five surviving accounts, Jafri prefers the one by Abu Hanifa Dinawari, which states that Hasan was concerned about his troops' resolve by the time he reached the outskirts of al-Mada'in.
 He thus halted the army at Sabat and told them in a speech that he preferred peace over war because his men were reluctant to fight.
-According to al-Mada'ini, Hasan also quoted Ali as saying, "Do not loathe the reign of Mu'awiya I", which Madelung finds incredible.
+According to al-Mada'ini, Hasan also quoted Ali as saying, "Do not loathe the reign of Mu'awiya", which Madelung finds incredible.

 Taking the speech as a sign that Hasan intended to pursue peace, Kharijite sympathisers in Hasan's army looted his tent and pulled his prayer rug from under him.
-Alternatively, Jafri and al-Ya'qubi hold Mu'awiya I responsible for the mutiny through his network of spies, about which letters were earlier exchanged between Mu'awiya I and Hasan and Ubayd Allah.
+Alternatively, Jafri and al-Ya'qubi hold Mu'awiya responsible for the mutiny through his network of spies, about which letters were earlier exchanged between Mu'awiya and Hasan and Ubayd Allah.
 As he was being escorted away to safety, the Kharijite al-Jarrah ibn Sinan attacked and wounded Hasan while shouting, "You have become an infidel (kafir) like your father".
 Al-Jarrah was overpowered and killed, while Hasan, bleeding profusely, was taken for treatment to the house of Sa'd ibn Mas'ud al-Thaqafi, the governor of al-Mada'in.
 The news of this attack further demoralized Hasan's army and led to widespread desertions.
-Sa'd's nephew Mukhtar ibn Abi Ubayd reportedly recommended the governor to surrender Hasan to Mu'awiya I but was rejected.
+Sa'd's nephew Mukhtar al-Thagafi reportedly recommended the governor to surrender Hasan to Mu'awiya but was rejected.